Austin Murphy: Personal life

-Born in North Charleroi, Pennsylvania, Murphy grew up in New London, Connecticut.
+Born in North Charleroi, Pennsylvania, to Austin John Murphy Sr. and the former Evelyn F. Spence, Murphy grew up in the town of New London, Connecticut.
 He later returned to Charleroi and served in the United States Marine Corps from 1944 to 1946.
-He earned a B.A. at Duquesne University in 1949 and an LL.B. at the University of Pittsburgh in 1952 and was admitted to the Pennsylvania bar in 1953.
-He practiced law in Washington, Pennsylvania, and was an assistant district attorney for Washington County from 1956 to 1957.
-Murphy started his political career as a member of the Pennsylvania House of Representatives, where he served from 1959 to 1971.
-He then served in the Pennsylvania State Senate from 1971 to 1977.
-In 1976, he was elected to the United States House of Representatives, replacing longtime incumbent Thomas E. Morgan.
-He served as a delegate to the Democratic National Conventions in 1984 and 1988.
+He earned a Bachelor of Arts at Duquesne University in 1949 and a Bachelor of Laws at the University of Pittsburgh in 1952 and was admitted to the Pennsylvania bar in 1953.
+He practiced law in Washington, Pennsylvania, and was an assistant district attorney for Washington County before he was elected to the Pennsylvania House of Representatives in 1958.